estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 - File is opened as "append".
 For every run ADD lines in the file.
 - You must do this manually `delete 0mv_file.txt`, if you would like, after each run
-- Otherwise you may have multiple same lines after each run.
+- Otherwise you may have multiple duplicated lines after each run.

                 f2 = open( os.path.join(pth0 + "0mv_file.txt"), "a")
                 f2.write("mkdir"+" "+'"'+str(path)+'"'+";"+'\n')